Shadrock/online-webmap-course/README.md

 ![Screenshots of student work](images/IDCE_30262_studio_thumbnails.png)

 ## References / Citations / Credits
 These activities were created as part of my “Web Mapping and Open Source GIS” course at Clark University’s [Department of International Development, Community, and Environment](https://www.clarku.edu/schools/idce/).
 Everything was developed in collaboration with my course assistant [Priyanka Verma](https://github.com/verma-priyanka/) and we built off of the wonderful [training materials from our good friends at Mapbox](https://github.com/mapbox/web-mapping-curriculum).
-These activities also build-on or reference great work by: Jakob Zhao ([repo here](https://github.com/jakobzhao/geog371)); Maptime Boston ([repo here](https://github.com/maptimeBoston/leaflet-intro)), and Jonathan McGlone ([repo here](http://jmcglone.com/guides/github-pages/)).
+These activities also build-on or reference great work by: Jakob Zhao ([repo here](https://github.com/jakobzhao/geog371)); Maptime Boston ([repo here](https://github.com/maptimeBoston/leaflet-intro)), Jonathan McGlone ([repo here](http://jmcglone.com/guides/github-pages/)), and [Richard Hinton](https://geography.columbian.gwu.edu/richard-hinton).
 Please contact me if you find materials where the credit is missing or that you would rather have removed.

 The [license for this repo is CC-BY-SA-4.0](https://github.com/Shadrock/webmap-course/blob/master/LICENSE.md), so feel free to use or adapt all of this material in your class or training program!
 Please contribute via pull request or get in touch with me at shadrock.roberts@gmail.com.
 Future updates to this repo will include activities using Carto and understanding OpenStreetMap as both contributor and user.